MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Connect-ExchangeOnline.md

 ```

 ### -ConnectionUri
-The ConnectionUri parameter specifies the connection endpoint for the Remote PowerShell endpoint.
+The ConnectionUri parameter specifies the connection endpoint for the remote PowerShell session.

 ```yaml
 Type: String